vStar925/vStar925/README.md

 # Welcome to my GitHub page.
 Here I showcase the variety of different projects and games I've created content and mods for.

-##  Mortal Kombat Deception: Texture Pack Kollection
+##  Mortal Kombat Deception Remastered

 A WIP texture pack for PCSX2 and Dolphin that aims to upscale/redraw every texture asset in the game.